School of Plant Medicine

 Details

-Schedule: The Traditional Apprentice program runs May through October, about 135 hours over 26 weeks of herbal immersion.
+The Traditional Apprentice program runs May through October, about 135 hours over 26 weeks of herbal immersion.
 Apprentices are here most Fridays, plus a weekend per month for the Medicine Maker Apprenticeship and Garden Days.
-The exact schedule will be determined as it gets closer.

 The High Summer Program runs in July and August, on the same schedule, about 55 hours over 9 weeks.

-Traditional Program: Tuition $2690, price includes a work-trade component ($2590 owed after application deposit).
+Traditional Full-Season Apprenticeship: Tuition $2690, price includes a work-trade component ($2590 owed after application deposit).
 Application deadline April 1.
 Accepted apprentices will be included in other courses, so get your applications in!

 If you have questions or want more information, contact us.
 We love to hear from you.